Ladsgroup/reference-island/docs/wikidata-game.md

 docker run -it --rm --user $(id -u):$(id -g) -v ~/.composer:/tmp -v $(pwd):/app docker.io/composer run-script test
 ```

-## Deployment
+## Automatic Deployment

-The tool was set up manually and includes code to keep the game scripts updated when new commits are made to the master
-branch of this repository on github.
+The Reference Hunt Game API was set up manually on ToolForge.
+It includes GitHub Hook scripts to:

+*  Keep the Game API updated when new commits are made to the master branch of this repository.
-It also provides a staging environment to test new versions of the api.
+* Provide a staging environment to verify unmerged branches of the API.

-### Staging and automatic deployment to toolforge
+To automatically ***stage*** and ***deploy*** versions of the Game API, follow the steps below:

-1. Make sure to prefix your branch name with `game-` otherwise automatic deployment and staging would not work
+1. Ensure your branch name is prefixed with `game-`.
+Otherwise, automatic deployment and staging will not work.
-2. Once you would like to preview your changes, create a WIP pull request to this repository.
-This will create a staged api version from your branch.
+2. Create a WIP pull request to this repository.
+This will create a staged version of the Game API from your branch.
-3. To preview your changes go to `https://tools.wmflabs.org/wd-ref-island/test.php?branch=<your branch name>` to see a live test of the game on your branch.
+3. To preview your changes go to `https://tools.wmflabs.org/wd-ref-island/test.php?branch=<your branch name>`.
-4. Once your pull request is merged, the game will be automatically deployed to https://tools.wmflabs.org/wikidata-game/distributed/#game=73 .
+4. Once your pull request is merged, the game will be automatically deployed to https://tools.wmflabs.org/wikidata-game/distributed/#game=73.

-[Refer to above for depenedency install]